ratt-ru/dask-ms/docs/tutorial/reads.rst

         ...
          DATA            (row, chan, corr) complex64 dask.array<shape=(6552, 64, 4), chunksize=(6552, 64, 4)>

-This array is related to the Sorting_ requested on the table and will generally be contiguous if no grouping or sorting is requested, or if the requested sorting represents a lexicographical ordering.
+This array is related to the Grouping_ and Sorting_ requested on the table and will generally be contiguous if the requested grouping and sorting represents a natural lexicographical ordering.

 For example a natural ordering: